mhayashi1120/Emacs-langtool/README.md

 M-x langtool-correct-buffer
 ```

-* Goto warning point and
+* Go to warning point and

 ```
 M-x langtool-show-message-at-point